 Before setting pen to paper and writing all the thoughts and emotions you have, you should first take some time to gather as much information as you can.
 Of course, this may be difficult, depending on your relationship with them.
 If they are your mother’s grandparents, you can ask your mother about them and all the things you want to know.

-However, if they are really distant relatives, the information you gather might be quite limited.
-But there is no harm in asking people in your family, as you never know just what facts and information they are hiding.
+However, if they are really distant relatives and you have little knowledge of their current whereabouts, the information you gather might be quite limited.
+What you can do in such an instance is trace them down using private investigators (if you want to Find out more click here) and find out a good deal about your relative.
 When you have the information, you may have a better idea about how you want to write your letter.